-To answer the question of whether something is healthy needs a background understanding of exactly how the food industry has evolved over time and what to look for when choosing your ideal meat/protein source.
+Firstly, is venison red meat?
+Yes - itās a type of game meat that comes from deer.
+But to answer the next question of āis venison healthyā, we need a background understanding of exactly how the food industry has evolved over time and what to look for when choosing your ideal meat/protein source.

-Venison History
+Venison history

-Let's go back to when modern industrial farming methods began developing and changed the way we produced food.
+Before we jump into deer meat nutrition, let's go back to when modern industrial farming methods began developing and changed the way we produced food.
 The boom in population size produced an increased amount of food needing to be produced and what was produced needed to stay fresh longer.

 This started the introduction of processed foods with longer shelf lives and less nutrient density.

-Not only do modern industrial farming practices decrease the density of nutrients in food, but they also diminish the microbial diversity, available nutrients, and the quantity of soil itself[*].
+Not only do modern industrial farming practices decrease the density of nutrients in food, but they also diminish the microbial diversity, available nutrients, and the quantity of soil itself.

-Because of this change in soil and farming practices, the animals grazing on this newly depleted soil and grass do not get the same nutrients as they once did and are therefore not providing humans with nutrient-dense meat.
+Because of this change in soil and farming practices, the animals grazing on this newly depleted soil and grass do not get the same nutrients as they once did.
+Whether weāre discussing bison, cow, or venison nutrition facts, many of these animals are therefore not providing humans with nutrient-dense meat anymore.

 As the food industry moved away from seasonal crops and farming and more toward refined sugar, canned and boxed items, and longer shelf lives, our diets made a dramatic shift.
 Our balanced nourishing menu of plants and animals were traded in for a combination of unnatural and potentially damaging plates of grain and sugar.

-Some media and research have come to the conclusion that red meat causes cancer.
+When a question like āis deer meat healthyā has arised, some media and research have come to the conclusion that red meat causes cancer.
 In 2015, The World Health Organization put out a press release that stated red meat is probably cancerous to humans.

 Heme from meat is more easily absorbed by the body